rust-unofficial/too-many-lists/src/second-iter.md

     }
 }

-// *Do* have a lifetime here, because Iter does have an associated lifetime impl<'a, T> Iterator for Iter<'a, T> {
+// We *do* have a lifetime here, because Iter has one that we need to define impl<'a, T> Iterator for Iter<'a, T> {
     // Need it here too, this is a type declaration type Item = &'a T;